 Disk space requirements

-By default, the Kafka cluster stores data for seven days.
-You can change that time by overriding the log.retention.hours property.
+By default, the Kafka cluster stores data for 60 hours (2.5 days).
+You can change the

 Your goal is to process 100,000 messages per second, 500 bytes each, and to keep messages on the disk for one day.
 The replication factor is set to 2.

 The expected throughput is 50 MB/sec: